AVN: A Complicated Diagnosis

 What is AVN?

-Avascular necrosis (AVN) is a condition in which the blood supply to a region of bone becomes impaired.
+Avascular necrosis (AVN) is a complicated condition in which the blood supply to a region of bone becomes impaired.
 This leads to ischemia of the area of bone.

 The ensuing lack of oxygen to the living bone tissue, causes bone cell death or necrosis.
 This is similar to a heart attack, in which blood flow to an area of cardiac muscle tissue is lost, and living cardiac tissue dies.

 A severe heart attack can occlude enough tissue to result in the person dying.
 This can not occur with AVN.
 However, obviously more loss of blood flow to more bone cells, results in more necrosis, and the larger area of AVN on the bone.
-AVN can occur in practically any bone, but it is most common in the hips, shoulders, and knees.
+AVN is complicated and can occur in practically any bone, but it is most common in the hips, shoulders, and knees.

 Dr. Lox has treated patients with AVN of the wrist, ankle, and foot, as well as the hips, shoulder, and knees.